-Everyone that is backpacking Peru ends up in Cusco at some point (the start of their Peru itinerary if coming from Bolivia or near the end if they are starting in Peru).
-It did rain every day for one week in Cusco!
+Everyone who is backpacking Peru ends up in Cusco at some point, at the start of their Peru itinerary after leaving Bolivia or near the end if they are starting in Lima.

-This is where you will begin the trek to Machu Picchu (Inca, Salkatanky, Lares or Jungle Trek.
+This is where you will begin the trek to Machu Picchu, such as the Inca, Salkatanky, Lares or Jungle Trek.

-It is vital that you spend some time acclimatising before you begin your trek or you run the risk of suffering from altitude sickness.
+It is vital that you spend some time acclimatising before you begin your trek, or you run the risk of suffering from altitude sickness.

-It is easy to spend a fortnight in Cusco if you are looking to attend Spanish school (and a homestay to practice what you are taught.
+It is easy to spend a fortnight in Cusco if you want to attend Spanish school and a homestay to practice what you are taught.

 - Recommended nights: With trek – 7 days + / without trek 3 days +

 - Rainbow Mountain is another beautiful hike that we missed out on

-Cusco restaurants to eat in / Hostels in Cusco / Spanish school – San Blas Cusco / Cusco Homestay / Lares Trek to Machu Picchu / Machu Picchu Trek Packing Guide / Cusco Planetarium
+- Check out how we spent two weeks in Cusco… Cusco restaurants to eat in / Hostels in Cusco / Lares Trek to Machu Picchu / Machu Picchu Trek Packing Guide / Cusco Planetarium